Gukesh Dommaraju: Playing style

 Gukesh plays a reactive game and is notable for his ability to calculate under time pressure, which often leads to complex tactical battles in his games.
 His mentor Anand describes him as having "incredible calculating abilities".
+Raymond Keene writes that Gukesh's forte is his ability to keep the game alive, avoiding inferior positions while simultaneously avoiding liquidation to draws.
+His style has also borne comparison with former world champion Anatoly Karpov's subtle, incremental, anaconda-like gains.
 Carlsen regards Gukesh's style of play as "pure counter" and opined that Gukesh makes very few mistakes, which makes him "an extremely dangerous opponent under any circumstances".
-Raymond Keene writes that Gukesh's forte is his ability to keep the game alive, avoiding inferior positions while simultaneously avoiding liquidation to draws.
-His style has also borne comparison with former world champion Anatoly Karpov's incremental, anaconda-like gains (so subtle that his opponent has no counter).
+However, Gukesh is often dangerously optimistic about his position, causing him to take chances that he shouldn't.